awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy-removal-faq.md

 ## What is a PSP?<a name="pod-security-policy-removal-what-is"></a>

-[PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) is a built\-in admission controller that allows a cluster administrator to control security\-sensitive aspects of pod specification\.
-If a pod meets the requirements of its PSP, the pod is admitted to the cluster as usual\.
-If a pod doesn’t meet the PSP requirements, the pod is rejected and can’t run\.
+[PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) is a built\-in admission controller that allows a cluster administrator to control security\-sensitive aspects of Pod specification\.
+If a Pod meets the requirements of its PSP, the Pod is admitted to the cluster as usual\.
+If a Pod doesn’t meet the PSP requirements, the Pod is rejected and can’t run\.

 ## Is the PSP removal specific to Amazon EKS or is it being removed in upstream Kubernetes?<a name="pod-security-policy-removal-specific"></a>